 Accommodation is one area where the costs are similar to the rest of Europe and continue to rise.
 Prague is becoming quite an attractive city for business, and as foreign companies relocate to the city and demand for accommodation increases, so do the costs.

-Accommodation in Prague is available at a range of costs, from pricey serviced and furnished apartments to more affordable unfurnished options.
+Accommodation in Prague is available at various price points, from expensive serviced and furnished apartments to more affordable unfurnished options.
 You can decrease these costs by living in one of the city's outlying districts and choosing to live in an apartment or shared apartment instead of a house or villa.

 Over and above rental prices, you should budget for the initial security deposit and utility costs.
-Utilities in the country are generally paid annually, so you will have to make an advance payment and will be refunded if you use less than you initially paid for.
+Utilities in the country are generally paid annually, so you must make an advance payment, which will be refunded if you use less than you initially paid for.

 Cost of transport in Prague